-Either party may appeal in writing the decision of the Executive Council by filing an appeal with the President within five calendar days of receipt of the Executive Council's decision.
-The President shall respond within 30 calendar days of receipt of the appeal.
+Either party may appeal in writing the decision of the Outcome Letter by filing a written appeal to the Executive Vice President or

+Provost within five calendar days of receipt of the Outcome Letter.
+The Executive Vice President or Provost shall respond within 30 calendar days of receipt of the appeal.
+Decisions of the Executive Vice President or Provost are final.